Partner applications are public applications that have been upgraded to support long term access tokens.

 Xero Entrust Certificate

 When the API team have reviewed and enabled your new partner application, we will issue you with a download link for a client SSL certificate, the Xero Entrust cert.
+The Xero Entrust cert download instructions are also available here.
 This is separate to the application certificate, and is used to identify the connection between your server and the Xero Partner API.
 This is not part of the OAuth signing process, but incorporated in your code’s method of connecting to the partner API.

 Using OpenSSL to split the Xero Entrust certificate